System Shock 2: Legacy

-Enhanced edition
+25th Anniversary Remaster

-On a stream during the 20th anniversary of System Shock 2 on August 11, 2019, Night Dive announced an Enhanced Edition of the game was in development.
-Nightdive had been able to acquire and use the original game's source code, allowing them to improve upon the original.
-They plan to port the game to their KEX engine, the same engine they are using for the System Shock enhanced edition, and will work to make sure that the co-operative play features are better implemented.
-The enhanced version will also aim to support all existing mods and custom maps developed by the gaming community, though will require work with the community to help with compatibility.
-Kick has stated that while they would like to work with "Le Corbeau" to incorporate their patches into the Enhanced Edition, they will likely need to deviate so that Night Dive can improve upon the original title.
-Kick later confirmed on Twitter that the enhanced edition will release for all platforms.
+On a stream during the 20th anniversary of System Shock 2 on August 11, 2019, Nightdive Studios announced an Enhanced Edition of the game was in development.
+Nightdive had been able to disassemble the original game's source code, allowing them to improve upon the original.
+They planned to port the game to their KEX engine, the same engine they used for the System Shock: Enhanced Edition and work to make sure that the co-operative play features are better implemented.

-Alongside development of the Enhanced Edition will be a virtual reality (VR) version, though this will release at a later time as the Enhanced Edition.
-The VR version will use gameplay features that were introduced with Half-Life: Alyx, and will be cross-play compatible in its multiplayer mode with PC users that are not using VR modes.
+It was originally also planned that a virtual reality version of the game would release alongside the Enhanced Edition; however, it was internally scrapped midway through development, for unknown reasons.
+The VR version would have used gameplay features that were introduced with Half-Life: Alyx, and would have also been capable of cross-platform play with players on other platforms than VR.

+In 2025, the port was renamed "System Shock 2: 25th Anniversary Remaster".
+It was originally planned to be released on June 26, 2025 for Nintendo Switch, PlayStation 4, PlayStation 5, Windows, Xbox One and Xbox Series X/S simultaneously but Nightdive ran into unforeseen issues with the version for consoles and delayed the consoles release date for July 10.
+No further issues occurred, and the console versions launched successfully on that date.